Hamilton wins Spanish GP ahead of Verstappen

 Hamilton followed his 100th career pole on Saturday by taking his 98th career win.
 He also tied Michael Schumacher’s mark of six victories at the Spanish Grand Prix, including the last five in a row.

-Hamilton increased his lead to 14 points over Verstappen, who grabbed a bonus point for the fastest lap.
+After four races, Hamilton increased his lead to 14 points over Verstappen, who grabbed a bonus point for the fastest lap after switching his tires late having already lost the lead.

-Hamilton’s teammate Valtteri Bottas steered his Mercedes to a third-place finish.
+Hamilton’s teammate Valtteri Bottas steered his Mercedes to a third-place finish in another ho-hum performance from the Finn, who at one point was told by his team to not slow Hamilton down when he was chasing the lead.

+Verstappen could not have hoped for a better start from second on the grid.

-Verstappen got the jump on Hamilton off the starting line, recovering the scarce meters that separated them on the grid down the first straight.
+He beat Hamilton off the starting line, recovering the scarce meters that separated them on the grid down the first straight.
 They entered the first curve side-by-side and appeared to graze one another before Hamilton backed off, as Verstappen pulled away.

+“As I went into turn one, I just gave Max as much space as I could.
+This is a race, not a sprint.
+I always have my mind on the long game,” Hamilton said.
+“As soon as I got past turn one, I switched into a different mode.”

-The superior tire strategy kicked in on lap 25 when Verstappen came in to swap his soft tires for the more durable mediums.
+Mercedes’ superior tire strategy kicked in on lap 25 when Verstappen came in to swap his soft tires for the more durable mediums.
 Hamilton stayed out to take the lead for three laps before he ceded it back to Verstappen when he had to change his tires to mediums as well.

 Even though Mercedes team principal Toto Wolff said before the race that he expected to make one pit stop, seeing Verstappen holding his lead must have changed his mind.
-Hamilton came in for a second time on lap 43 for a new set of tires.
+Hamilton came in for a second time on lap 43 for another new set of tires.

 When Hamilton got back on the track he asked his team “how far have I got to catch up?”